gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      SCTP-AUTH {{RFC4895}} and its interaction with the SCTP implementation and dependencies on the actual SCTP-AUTH rekeying frequency.
-DTLS in SCTP relies on DTLS mechanism for replay protection that can prevent both duplicates from being delivered as well as preventing packets from outside the current window to be delivered.
+DTLS in SCTP relies on DTLS mechanism for replay protection that can prevent duplicates from being delivered as well as preventing packets from outside the current window to be delivered.
 Thus, a stronger protection especially for non-DATA chunk is provided and protects the SCTP stack from replayed or duplicated packets.

    * Encryption in DTLS/SCTP is only applied to ULP data.
-For DTLS in SCTP all chunk types after the association has reached established state and the initial DTLS handshake has compeleted will be encrypted.
+For DTLS in SCTP all chunk types, after the association has reached established state and the initial DTLS handshake has compeleted, will be encrypted.
 This, makes protocol attacks harder as a third-party attacker will have less insight into SCTP protocol state.
 Also, protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but may also make management and debugging harder.

-   * DTLS/SCTP Rekeying is complicated and require advanced API or user message tracking to determine when a key is no longer needed so that it can be discarded.
-A DTLS/SCTP key that is prematurely discarded can result in loss of parts of a user message and failure of the assumptions on the transport where the sender believes it delivered and the receiver never gets it.
+   * DTLS/SCTP Rekeying is complicated and requires advanced API or user message tracking to determine when a key is no longer needed so that it can be discarded.
+A DTLS/SCTP key that is prematurely discarded can result in loss of parts of a user message and failure of the assumptions on the transport where the sender believes it's delivered and the receiver never gets it.
 This usually will result in the need to terminate the SCTP association to restart the ULP session to avoid any issues due to inconsistencies.
 DTLS in SCTP is robustly handling of any early